shaozhm/shine/README.md

 **Step2: Train model**

 For generating the training model, click on **Train model**.
-Here we have used Logistic regression algorithm of Hana PAL.
-Once `Train model` button is clicked, it will call `train` procedure which will internally call `LOGISTICREGRESSION` procedure of HANA PAL.
+Here we have used the `Logistic Regression` algorithm of Hana PAL.
+Once the `Train model` button is clicked, it will call the `train` procedure which will internally call the `LOGISTICREGRESSION` procedure of HANA PAL.
 For training the model we are considering the previous sales order of the customers and providing it as a input to the procedure.

 ![Alt text](./documents/traindata1.JPG "Train Model")